-Before we can begin remodeling your home, all of the materials needed to complete your remodeling project will have been approved, ordered and delivered.
-This may include cabinetry, plumbing, lighting, tile, hardware, doors and windows, lumber, etc. We typically shy away from beginning demo until all the parts and pieces are in and accounted for.
+Before we can begin remodeling your home, all of the materials needed to complete your remodeling project will have been approved, ordered, and delivered.
+This may include cabinetry, plumbing, lighting, tile, hardware, doors, and windows, lumber, etc. We typically shy away from beginning the demo until all the parts and pieces are in and accounted for.
 This helps to prevent an opportunity for an unexpected delay and further disruption should something arrive late or damaged.
 While it doesn’t happen often, it is possible, and we’d hate for a project to come to a stop because a critical piece needed to be reordered.

 All of the cabinetry we use is made to order and usually takes 6-8 weeks to be built and delivered.
 Most remodeling projects we do contain cabinetry, but for those that do not such as screen porches or living space additions, other materials with longer lead times may include custom or specialty windows and doors.
-Even without longer lead times on materials, it still takes a couple weeks to work out the logistics, so plan on anywhere from 3-8 weeks from contract signing to demo day, with 8 weeks being most common.
+Even without long lead times on materials, it still takes a couple of weeks to work out the logistics, so plan on anywhere from 3-8 weeks from contract signing to demo day, with 8 weeks being most common.

 Just as the design phase timeline varies based on what type of remodel you’re pursuing, so does the construction timeline.
 A Cosmetic project could be done in as little as 2-4 weeks, while a Pull and Replace project will take 6-8 weeks.
 Depending on the scope and complexity, a Custom Redesign may take 8-10 weeks.
 This number can rise if a large addition is involved.